JLBrigham/CV/README.md

 _Operations Executive and Airport Manager_

 - A very varied and unpredictable role where a **can-do attitude** was a must
-- In the office **attention to detail** was crucial as I managed high risk compliance areas related to staffing and was responsible for ensuring overseas staff were paid correctly, liasing with payroll and completing a monthly SPF.
+- In the office **attention to detail** was crucial as I managed high risk compliance areas related to staffing and was responsible for ensuring overseas staff were paid correctly, liaising with payroll and completing a monthly SPF.
 - Promoted to part of the airport management team after my first winter overseeing the arrival/departure of 1500 guests each week.
 Faced many operational challenges where the ability to **communicate clearly** with both colleagues and clients was vital along with the abilty to **think clearly in stressful situations**.

 **Foxtons Ltd, London, UK** (March 2015 to March 2017)